SenseOfHumor/CS485F24--NEST/README.md

 MONGO_URI="YOUR-MONGO-URI" (Without quotes)
 ```
 >NOTE: Mongo may block unrecognized IPs from connecting, make sure to whitelist your IP before running

+To run the project, from the terminal within vs code, type
+`streamlit run app.py`